Ri-Dearg/corona-tales/README.md

 - Content
     - Story Creation
-        - Edit text using a custom-built CKEditor for font styles, colors, sizes and other features.
+        - Edit text using a custom-built CKEditor for font styles, colors, sizes and other features
         - Post anonymously without logging in, but cannot like stories
         - Choose from a range of colors for the post
         - Text limit of 40,000 characters